bcaffo/MOOCtalk/current/index.md

 - All of our classes are $49 for sig track

 --- &twocol w1:50% w2:50%
-## Interesting visibility fallout from doing this
+## Interesting fallout from doing this

 *** =left
 ### Positive things